ovh/docs/pages/public_cloud/compute/revert_a_flex_instance/guide.en-asia.md

 ## Instructions

+> [!warning]
+> - If you are reverting from a flex instance to a classic flavour with more resources, this is considered an upgrade.
+In this case, you will be billed the difference.
+At the end of your billing periond, you will receive two bills.
+>
+> - If you are reverting from a flex instance to a classic flavour with less resources, this is considered a downgrade.
+In this case, you will not be billed.
+>
+> - If you are reverting from a flex instance to a classic flavour with the same resources, you will not be billed.
+>

 Log into the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/) and make sure you are in the correct region.
 You can verify this on the top left corner.

 ![Region selection](images/region2021.png){.thumbnail}